enriicoo/tkinter-studies/README.md

 # tkinter-projects
 Projects with tkinter in Python

-Here you will find, inside the FrontEnd class, some other useful classes to use:
+Here you will find, inside the FrontEnd class, allocated in tkinter_basic_application.py, some other useful classes to use:

 - class RootElement: defines if app is resizable and size of program.
 - class BasicElement: most basic element you need.
 Superclass to others.